bogeeee/restfuncs/readme.md

     return `Hello ${myComplexParam.name}, your userId is ${this.myLogonUserId}` // The output automatically gets validated against the declared or implicit return type of `myRemoteMethod`.
 Extra properties get trimmed off.
   }

-  // ... <-- More @remote methods
+  // <-- More @remote methods

-  // ... <-- @remote methods that serve html / images / binary.
-See TODO:baseurl/#html--images--binary-as-a-result
+  // <-- methods, which serve html / images / binary.
+See https://github.com/bogeeee/restfuncs#html--images--binary-as-a-result

-  // ... <-- Override the `doCall` method to intercept each call (i.e. check for auth (see example project), handle errors, filter args, filter result).
+  // <-- Intercept **each** call, by overriding the `doCall` method.
+I.e. check for auth (see example project), handle errors.
+Use your IDE's intellisense (ctrl+space) to override it.
-  // ... <-- Override other methods from the ServerSession base class for advanced tweaking (use intellisense and read the method description).
-Also see the static methods.
 }
 ````
 **server.ts**